AlcoholRehabHelp Logo

 • Hepatocellular carcinoma (liver cancer)

-Alcoholic cirrhosis is irreversible inflammation and thickening of liver tissue caused by alcohol use.
-It is an end-stage liver disease that occurs after years of alcohol intake.
+Alcoholic cirrhosis is irreversible inflammation and thickening of liver tissue alcohol use causes.
+It’s an end-stage liver disease that occurs after years of alcohol intake.

 • Breaking down proteins